stevenctl/blog/content/tech/triplanar/index.md

 type: tech
 ---

-I don't think this is going to be that useful in most games.
 Triplanar mapping is already expensive, and multiplying that by the samples for paralax occlusion mapping is probably a bad idea.
+It was fun to implement this anyway, even if I don't use it in a game.

 In my current WFC prototypes, I'm re-using models and rotating them.
-At some point I'll need to handle also transforming the UVs based on the rotation of the tiles' models, but for now triplanar can help me with look development.
+At some point I'll need to handle also transforming the UVs based on the rotation of the tiles' models, but for now triplanar mapping is a quick way to get an idea of how things might look.

 I want to use heightmaps to add details without extra geometry.
-While modern game engines and hardware can handle an insane number of triangles, my workflow for creating models that tile perfectly cannot.
+The concern is mostly on my workflow, not on performance.
+I'm simply too lazy to model that into my modules in a tileable way.

 The effect is turned up a bit to make it extra apparent int he sample.
-The floor shouldn't be offset so strongly if you want to have a character walk on it.
+The floor shouldn't be offset so strongly if you want to have a character walk on it without them appearing to levitate.

 ## Heightmap with Deep Parallax

 {{<video "pom.webm">}}

-There is a ton of detail in the floor and walls.
-Some bricks/stones occlude others.
-It's really awesome.

 ## Normal Map Only

 {{<video "norm.webm">}}

+Using Ben Golus's basic "swizzle" from his
-If performance does become and issue, using the normal map textures seems to be good enough.
-This is using the simplest "swizzle" approach from Ben Golus's [Normal Mapping for a Triplanar Shader](https://bgolus.medium.com/normal-mapping-for-a-triplanar-shader-10bf39dca05a) tutorial, and I think the results are just fine.
+[Normal Mapping for a Triplanar Shader](https://bgolus.medium.com/normal-mapping-for-a-triplanar-shader-10bf39dca05a) tutorial, and I think the results are just fine.

-Without this fix, you get very wrong normals.
-It's subtle in this sample scene but areas in negative directions start looking dark in a confusing way.

 ## The Shader